FATCA & CRS

 The UAE places high importance on maintaining confidentiality on exchange information under the CRS reporting, following the standards of the monitoring program of the Global Forum on Transparency and Exchange of Information for Tax Purposes; therefore, refraining from exchange of any information unless the competent partner in the participating jurisdiction has the proper measures to ensure information confidentiality and data security.

-The Regulatory Authorities impose a number of sanctions for CRS non-compliance including:
+The Regulatory Authorities impose several sanctions for CRS non-compliance including:

 With new, rapid, and cross-border emerging markets, governments and financial institutions worldwide have set certain measures to combat tax evasion and money laundering, ensure tax compliance with the stated rules and regulations of each jurisdiction, and sustain the integrity of the tax systems.
-These measures include the Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS).
+These measures include FATCA and CRS.

 Financial institutions include retail banks, insurance companies, hedge funds, wealth managers, asset management entities, and other financial services firms which serve US and foreign nationals.